octopress/ink/assets/docs/creating-a-plugin.markdown

 permalink: /guides/creating-a-plugin/
 ---

-If you haven't created a ruby gem for your plugin, check out [Creating a Gem]({% doc_url /guides/creating-a-gem/ %}).
+If you haven't created a Ruby gem for your plugin, check out [Creating a Gem]({% doc_url /guides/creating-a-gem/ %}).

 In this section we'll create an Octopress Ink plugin.
 Take a look at `lib/baconnaise.rb`.
 You should see something like this: